 Dr. Shubitz is available for consultations for complicated valley fever cases at GQ Vet Emergency & Specialty Center.
-She offers advanced treatment options for caring for your dog with valley fever, including Abelcet treatment along with the use of Hyperbaric Oxygen Therapy.
+She also works alongside Dr. Hille our Coordinator of Valley Fever and Oncology, allowing us to offer more availability for advanced treatment options for caring for your pet with valley fever, including Abelcet treatment along with the use of Hyperbaric Oxygen Therapy.
 Please call us at 480-674-3200 to discuss appointment times and availability!

 Valley Fever is very common in Arizona and the Southwestern United States.

 Valley Fever in Animals

 - Valley fever is caused by a fungus that lives in the desert soil in the southwestern United States

 - Dogs comprise the majority of valley fever cases in animals